 The Caribbean is potentially just as dangerous as it is beautiful.
 Dominica's varied natural wonders include mountains, rainforests, hot springs, waterfalls and freshwater lakes.
 It also has nine active volcanoes, and to put that into perspective, there are sixteen in all of the Caribbean.

 The Morne aux Diables volcano is collapsing, and if it completely falls apart, it could trigger a large tsunami.

-Most of the active volcanoes are at the south end of the island and are near the capital city of Roseau.
-They have a high risk of future eruption that could possibly cause ash, lahars and lava.
+Most of the active volcanoes are at the south end of the island, and are near the capital city of Roseau.
+There is a high risk of future eruptions that could possibly cause ash, lahars and lava.

 As far as illnesses, dengue fever is possible in any part of the Caribbean at various times of the year.
 It's carried by mosquitoes and produces fever, aches and rash and can turn severe.
-Wear the appropriate insect repellent when travelling throughout Dominica.
+Wear the appropriate insect repellent when traveling throughout Dominica.
 Some towns spray chemicals to kill off insects like mosquitoes around the island, and the fumes may get into homes or accommodations with open windows.
 Otherwise, poisonous bugs are not so common on the island.
 Some people might also experience boils and fingernail and toenail fungi when they go to Dominica.
 Anyone in need of simple health care can got to Roseau's Princess Margaret Hospital.